ece362-purdue/proton-labs/lab2-interrupts/README.md

 > This step is just to prepare for lab 3.
 You don't have to do anything with the 7-segment display card for lab 2.
 > If you already soldered the pin headers on or it already came soldered on, you can skip this step.

+> [!CAUTION]
+> Be especially careful with the 7-segment display card, as we can only make so many of them per semester, unlike the other components in your kit that will eventually need to be soldered.
+If possible, confirm your technique with your TA while soldering one pin before soldering the rest of the pins.
+If you have any questions, ask your TA for help.
+>
+> If you permanently damage the 7-segment display, you will need to purchase another one [here](https://bit.ly/7seg-362), and show the receipt to your TA who will give you a replacement in lab - **it will not be shipped to you!**.
+You will also need to solder it again.

 If you haven't already, solder pin headers onto your 7-segment display card.
 You can use the same technique as you did for the keypad in lab 0.
 Make sure to use the single-sided pin headers, with the long end going into your breadboard.

 ![soldering-7seg](images/soldering.png)